emacs-eclim/emacs-eclim/README.md

 It is also possible to start and stop the eclim daemon from Emacs using the `eclimd` package.

-You can ask questions or discuss new features on the Gitter chanel (see badge above), and at our
+You can ask questions or discuss new features on the Gitter channel (see badge above), and at our
 [Google Group](https://groups.google.com/forum/#!forum/emacs-eclim)